rafaelgm9/2pcf_jk/README.md

 # 2pcf_jk
 A script to measure two point correlation functions and jackknife error bars.
 It only works for a cube with periodic boundary conditions.
+The script makes use of Corrfunc.